 IAS 12 provides that the enterprise shall recognize a deferred tax asset with respect to the carry forward of unused tax losses and tax credits to the extent that it is probable that future taxable profit will be available against which the unused tax losses and unused tax credits can be utilised.
-In evaluating the probability that future taxable profits will be realized against which unused tax losses and unused tax losses and unused tax losses and unused tax losses.
+In evaluating the probability that future taxable profits will be realized against which unused tax losses and unused tax credits can be utilized.